Breakfast in France and the French Breakfast Menu. Le Petit Déjeuner.

 An omelet - Un omelette.

-An omelet with France’s favorite herb group les fine herbes - Omelette aux fines herbes.
-An omelet with les fine herbes offers a delicious introduction into French dishes that include a variety of herbs.
-The fine herb group are cerfeuil, chervil; ciboulette, chives;estragon, tarragon; persil, parsley and thym, thyme.
+An omelet with France’s favorite herb group, les fines herbes - Omelette aux fines herbes.
+An omelet with les fines herbes offers a delicious introduction to French dishes that include a variety of herbs.
+The fine herb group includes: cerfeuil, chervil; ciboulette, chives; estragon, tarragon; persil, parsley and thym, thyme.

 Omelette aux fine herbes